MambaEviScrib: Mamba and Evidence-Guided Consistency Enhance CNN Robustness for Scribble-Based Weakly Supervised Ultrasound Image Segmentation: Introduction

-To this end, we propose a novel scribble-based weakly supervised approach for ultrasound image segmentation, called \textbf{MambaEviScrib}, which comprises dual branch networks, i.e., the \textbf{CNN and Mamba} branches.
+To this end, we propose a novel scribble-based weakly supervised approach for ultrasound image segmentation, called MambaEviScrib, which comprises dual branch networks, i.e., the CNN and Mamba branches.
 CNN and Mamba serve as two experts with distinct advantages, where the CNN branch captures local information while the Mamba branch is responsible for capturing global features and maintaining linear computational complexity.
+This dual-branch architecture facilitates the fusion of global and local information.
 We then introduce Dempster-Shafer Theory (DST) of evidence, utilizing the Dirichlet distribution to parameterize the probability distribution of segmentation probabilities, i.e., second-order probabilities, and estimate uncertainty.
-An \textbf{Evidence-Guided Consistency (EGC) strategy} is proposed, leveraging high-evidence predictions more likely to occur near high-density regions to guide the optimization of confidence in low-evidence predictions that may appear near decision boundaries.
+An Evidence-Guided Consistency (EGC) strategy is proposed, leveraging high-evidence predictions more likely to occur near high-density regions to guide the optimization of confidence in low-evidence predictions that may appear near decision boundaries.
 This strategy focuses on guiding low-confidence predictions towards high confidence rather than directly enforcing consistency among divergent predictions, which contributes to the robustness and credibility of the model and enhances the stability of edge predictions.
 Furthermore, we design a partial evidential deep learning (pEDL) loss function for the optimization of second-order probabilities.
 We optimize the weakly supervised loss function, to leverage both the supervision information and the structural information to better handle edges.
+As illustrated in Figure~\ref{fig:intro} (b), conventional uncertainty estimation methods typically discard predictions near decision boundaries, which may lead to unstable edge predictions in ultrasound images with inherent low contrast.
+In contrast, our proposed evidence-guided consistency strategy [Figure~\ref{fig:intro} (c)] leverages high-evidence predictions to guide the optimization of low-evidence predictions near boundaries, enhancing edge stability through evidential reasoning.

-Extensive experiments were conducted to validate MambaEviScrib on four public ultrasound datasets: CardiacUDA~\cite{yang2023graphecho}, EchoNet~\cite{ouyang2020video}, BUSI~\cite{al2020dataset} and DDTI~\cite{pedraza2015open}. \textbf{Note} that our approach employs only U-Net in the inference stage, and we have made no modifications to U-Net.
+Extensive experiments were conducted to validate MambaEviScrib on four public ultrasound datasets: CardiacUDA~\cite{yang2023graphecho}, EchoNet~\cite{ouyang2020video}, BUSI~\cite{al2020dataset} and DDTI~\cite{pedraza2015open}.
+Note that our approach employs only U-Net in the inference stage, and we have made no modifications to U-Net.
 Therefore, we enjoy a superior inference efficiency compared to other complex models.